Nigel2392/wagtail_fedit/README.md

    It is however not always required for your model to inherit from `PreviewableMixin`.

-   **Any model can be edited**; you just can't access the specific edit URL for that model if it does not.
+   **Any model can be edited**; you just can't access the specific frontend editing interface URL for that model if it does not inherit from `PreviewableMixin`.

 2. Define a template for your model.